jokoyoski/PaymentAPI/README.md

 ### Cloud Technology

-As a result for my love in docker , the Cloud technology i woulf use for the deployment is Amazon ECS .
-The current config of this application is in appsettings.json that is somehow risky approach.
-The best approach would be to use Amazon Secret Manager to securely store sensitive configuration data, including database connection strings, API keys, and other confidential information.
-By doing so, I can effectively mitigate the risks associated with directly embedding these sensitive values in the application configuration.
+Cloud Deployment
+For cloud deployment, Amazon ECS is the chosen technology.
+The current configuration, which is stored in appsettings.json, can be enhanced for security by using Amazon Secret Manager to securely store sensitive data like database connection strings and API keys.

+If you have any questions or need further assistance, please feel free to reach out!